 Most construction projects are carefully planned with the best intentions, but the nature of the industry still lends itself to potential construction disputes.
 Whether issues are related to craftsmanship, contract, or timeline issues, it isn't uncommon for problems to arise during residential and commercial projects.

 Due to their complexity, these types of disputes require a full understanding of the field and all of its unique issues.
-At Huber Thomas & Marcelle, we represent many of Louisiana’s largest commercial and residential construction companies, as well as a number of developers, owners, suppliers, architects, and engineers.
+At Huber Thomas Law, we represent many of Louisiana’s largest commercial and residential construction companies, as well as a number of developers, owners, suppliers, architects, and engineers.
 We also represent people from around our community.
 Whether you are an individual or business, if a construction dispute arises, we can help you resolve the issue with other parties.

 What Leads To Construction Disputes?